2011 Thailand floods

 Severe flooding occurred during the 2011 monsoon season in Thailand.
 The flooding began at the end of July triggered by the landfall of Tropical Storm Nock-ten.
 These floods soon spread through the provinces of northern, northeastern, and central Thailand along the Mekong and Chao Phraya river basins.
 In October floodwaters reached the mouth of the Chao Phraya and inundated parts of the capital city of Bangkok.
 Flooding persisted in some areas until mid-January 2012, and resulted in a total of 815 deaths (with three missing) and 13.6 million people affected.
 Sixty-five of Thailand's 76 provinces were declared flood disaster zones, and over 20000 sqkm of farmland was damaged.
 The disaster was described by an unnamed Thai government official as "the worst flooding yet in terms of the amount of water and [number of] people affected".

-The World Bank has estimated 1,425 trillion baht (US$46.5 billion) in economic damages and losses due to flooding, as of 1 December 2011.
+The World Bank has estimated 1.425 trillion baht (US$46.5 billion) in economic losses due to flooding, as of 1 December 2011.
 Most of this was due to the manufacturing industry, as seven major industrial estates were inundated in water as much as 3 m deep during the floods.
 Disruptions to manufacturing supply chains affected regional automobile production and caused a global shortage of hard disk drives which lasted throughout 2012.

 The World Bank's estimate for this disaster means it ranks as the world's fourth costliest disaster as of 2011 surpassed only by the 2011 Tōhoku earthquake and tsunami in Japan, Great Hanshin earthquake in 1995, and Hurricane Katrina in 2005.
 A 2015 study suggests increasing odds for potential flooding similar to the 2011 flood intensity to occur in the future.

 Thailand's southern provinces also saw seasonal flash-flooding towards the end of the year, although these were not as destructive as the floods in the more northerly provinces.